 In a country of scenic superlatives, Scotland’s Isle of Skye will stand out in your memories as one of the most beautiful places on Earth.
 We’ll tender to the capital and port of Portree, where you’ll embark on a morning sightseeing tour that reveals medieval castles, and villages, and vistas of the mist-enshrouded Cuillin Hills; crystal-clear lochs; and fairy pools fed by tiny cascades and streams.
 After, enjoy some time at leisure in Portree before a late lunch on board.

-Scenic Sailing: If Brigadoon really exists, you might just find it today as the Ocean Explorer takes you for a scenic sail around Skye, the Summer Isles, or the Shiant Isles archipelagos.
+If Brigadoon really exists, you might just find it today as the Ocean Explorer takes you for a scenic sail around Skye, the Summer Isles, or the Shiant Isles archipelagos.
 This is when you’ll be grateful for the nimbleness of your expedition vessel, as we hug the rugged coastline and discover waterfalls that plummet off high cliff-tops right into the sea and romantic moors that sweep to the rocky shore.
 Watch out for shorebirds and local marine life, and keep your camera at the ready!

-Cultural Discovery: Put your discoveries into perspective today with another lecture preluding dinner.
+This afternoon, put your discoveries into perspective today with another lecture preluding dinner.